twisted/treq/docs/api.rst

 .. module:: treq.client

-:class:`treq.client.HTTPClient` has methods that match the signatures of the shortcut request functions in the :mod:`treq` module.
+:class:`treq.client.HTTPClient` has methods that match the signatures of the convenience request functions in the :mod:`treq` module.

 .. autoclass:: HTTPClient(agent, cookiejar=None, data_to_body_producer=IBodyProducer)